 Health practitioners are not required to help a person with assisted dying if they have an objection based on their personal beliefs.

-The Ministry of Health will be responsible for the Act and is developing a work programme to implement it.
+The Ministry of Health will be responsible for the Act and has developed a work programme to implement it.
 This will include developing policy and preparing guidance for health providers.

 On this page: